zaid-kamil/mbu-java-course-content-2025/docs/source/Java-Language-Basics.rst

 **Explanation:** byte can only hold values from -128 to 127.
 128 is outside this range, causing a compilation error.

-Quiz 6: Float and Boolean Assignment
+Question 6: Float and Boolean Assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Question:** What will be the result if we try to compile and execute